tito-arch/BABC-2/content/post/effortless-image-manipulation-explore-the-innovative-world-of-generative-fill-in-photoshop.md

   - Generative Fill
 author: P.Gitau
 ---
 **Adobe Photoshop** has received an incredible upgrade with the introduction of **Generative Fill**.
 This new feature brings AI capabilities to the already powerful Content-Aware Fill tool, making it even easier to remove subjects from images seamlessly.
-If you've ever used Photoshop, you know the challenges of removing subjects without leaving any traces, especially when dealing with complex images. **Content-Aware Fill** works by removing pixels from the surrounding area and replacing them with an algorithmically generated content.
-With Generative Fill, the power of **Adobe's Firefly** image generation technology comes into play.
+If you've ever used Photoshop, you know the challenges of removing subjects without leaving any traces, especially when dealing with complex images. **Content-Aware Fill** works by analyzing the surrounding pixels and textures to seamlessly replace the selected area with content that matches the surrounding context, However With Generative Fill, the power of **Adobe's Firefly** image generation technology comes into play.
 It can generate objects, backgrounds, extend images, and remove objects non-destructively, creating new images on their own layer.

 {{< youtube IVTyLYupECI >}}